Credible

 HELOCs and home equity loans both let you borrow cash against your equity, and they both use your home to secure the loan.
 In addition, both are examples of second mortgages.

-The primary differences between a HELOC and a home equity loan are the way you receive the cash and repay the loan.
+The primary difference between a HELOC and a home equity loan is the way you receive the cash and repay the loan.

 As mentioned earlier, HELOCs give you a line of credit you can draw from as needed throughout the draw period.
 Depending on the loan, you might be able to make interest-only payments during the draw period.